The Dark Room (Narayan novel)

-Plot summary
+Story review

 Savitri is a submissive wife who listens to all the harsh abuses sent out to her by her husband Ramani.
 Ramani works for the elite Engladia Insurance Company and will do anything to satisfy his bosses.

 Savitri has three children Kamala, Babu and Sumati.
 Savitri would flee to her dark room when she could not tolerate the pangs of intolerance and maltreatment meted out to her unfairly.
 She discovers sadly that her husband is having an affair with another woman.
 Her husband even takes her favorite bench so that he can use it to decorate the other woman's house.
 Her husband seems more interested in flattering and pleasing the other woman.
 A simpleton like Savitri has nowhere to go.
-She tries to drown herself but unfortunately she gets saved.
+She tries to drown herself but she gets saved.
 She works as a temple custodian.
 She can fend for herself but she has her past life also.
 She cannot forget the bleak look on her children's faces when she abandoned them, much to their shock.